nicoglennon/nico-md/projects/index.md

 An iOS app made for those of us living one day at a time.
 Coming soon to the App Store!

+## 💖 Emosh

+[Emosh](https://emosh.substack.com) is a personally-curated 7-track playlist dropping every week.
+Subscribe [here](https://emosh.substack.com) to get it right in your inbox on Tuesday mornings.

 ## 🐀 Another Day in the Simulation

-Inspired by Elon's _Occupy Mars_ t-shirt, I created [**ADITS**](http://adits.world) in 2020 after spending too much time thinking about the simulation theory while on lockdown.
-First collection is out (Classic), with more coming in the near future.
-Cop it at [adits.world](http://adits.world).
+Inspired by Elon's _Occupy Mars_ t-shirt, I created [**ADITS**](http://adits.world) in 2018 after spending too much time thinking about the simulation theory.
+First collection is out (Classic) -- store is paused while I create a few more collections!

-## 🧬 React.js
+## 🧬 React Meetup

-I run the **React.js Green Bay meetup** — you can check out some of my presentations about [interacting with databases](https://www.youtube.com/watch?v=HVdMhKN2ng4&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=1), the [history of React state](https://www.youtube.com/watch?v=3bucBLOSUt0&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=3), or [integrating Storybook](https://www.youtube.com/watch?list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&v=p2sZKAPOQXs&feature=emb_title).
-More info at the [Meetup](https://www.meetup.com/reactjs-green-bay/) page.
+I ran the **React.js meetup** in Green Bay — you can check out some of my presentations about [interacting with databases](https://www.youtube.com/watch?v=HVdMhKN2ng4&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=1), the [history of React state](https://www.youtube.com/watch?v=3bucBLOSUt0&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=3), or [integrating Storybook](https://www.youtube.com/watch?list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&v=p2sZKAPOQXs&feature=emb_title).

 ## 🎏 Zen